 This goal area is defined by providing information, education, and support services to local government and the general public on driving, cycling, and walking safety and Complete Streets adoption.
-All activities will be delivered in compliance with Title VI and in accordance with Environmental Justice initiatives, with emphasis being given to programs that benefit underserved communities in our service area.
-Census and other relevant data sources will be used to examine travel modes in communities and promote alternatives.
 RideWise will partner with transportation operating agencies, safety agencies and organizations, planning agencies, community and private stakeholders, and the public to successfully implement these activities.
 Reports or memoranda prepared by RideWise for this activity shall be provided to the NJTPA for review.
 All program activities will be promoted to the public through outreach or educational efforts.
 RideWise will continue to serve on the Pedestrian and Bicycle Emphasis Area Team working to advance the recommendations of the NJDOT Strategic Highway Safety Plan (NJSHP), the Bicycle and Pedestrian Advisory Council, the Complete Streets Working Group.

-- Product/Outcome 1: Identify municipalities that have yet to adopt a Complete Streets policy and provide education and assistance on policy adoption. - Product/Outcome 2: Promote and attend workshops, webinars and other trainings on Complete Streets to municipalities.

-iii.
-Assist a municipality or county with adopting a Complete Streets policy, checklist, or ordinance consistent with the Complete & Green Streets for All: Model Policy & Guide.

-- Product/Outcome 1: Provide education and assistance to municipalities with Complete Streets policies on adopting the new Complete and Green Streets Policy. - Product/Outcome 2: Provide technical assistance to municipalities with Complete Green Streets by assisting them with implementing their checklists, grant applications and identifying best practices.

-iv.
-Participate as a stakeholder in a Complete Streets planning or infrastructure project sponsored by the NJTPA, the NJDOT, or another public agency.

-• Product/Outcome 1: Assistance provided, if requested.
+- ii.
+Educate municipal stakeholders about Complete Streets. - o Product/Outcome 1: Identify municipalities that have yet to adopt a Complete Streets policy and provide education and assistance on policy adoption. - o Product/Outcome 2: Promote and attend workshops, webinars and other trainings on Complete Streets to municipalities. - iii.
+Assist a municipality or county with adopting a Complete Streets policy, checklist, or ordinance consistent with the Complete & Green Streets for All: Model Policy & Guide. - o Product/Outcome 1: Provide education and assistance to municipalities with Complete Streets policies on adopting the new Complete and Green Streets Policy. - o Product/Outcome 2: Provide technical assistance to municipalities with Complete Green Streets by assisting them with implementing their checklists, grant applications and identifying best practices. - iv.
+Participate as a stakeholder in a Complete Streets planning or infrastructure project sponsored by the NJTPA, the NJDOT, or another public agency. - o Product/Outcome 1: Assistance provided, if requested. - v.

-v.
 Conduct and/or participate in temporary demonstration projects (i.e., tactical urbanism) with the approval of a local jurisdiction.
-TMAs may utilize the NJTPA Complete Streets Demonstration Library hosted by Hudson TMA.

-• Product/Outcome 1: Demonstrations using the RideWise pop-up parklet or NJTPA's Complete Streets Demonstration Library in communities with a downtown (Somerville, Bound Brook, Raritan, Bernardsville).
+TMAs may utilize the NJTPA Complete Streets Demonstration Library hosted by Hudson TMA. - o Product/Outcome 1: Demonstrations using the RideWise pop-up parklet or NJTPA's Complete Streets Demonstration Library in communities with a downtown (Somerville, Bound Brook, Raritan, Bernardsville).

-vi.
-Participate as a stakeholder in Complete Streets Working Group meetings.

-• Product/Outcome 1: Meeting summaries/updates in quarterly reports.
+- vi.
+Participate as a stakeholder in Complete Streets Working Group meetings. - o Product/Outcome 1: Meeting summaries/updates in quarterly reports.

-i.
+- i.
 Conduct or participate in road safety audits, walking audits, bicycling audits, speed studies, walkable community workshops, or similar activities.
-TMAs are encouraged to organize, lead, and/or participate in audits organized by counties or other organizations.

-- Product/Outcome 1: Conduct at least one (1) road safety audit with priority given to a disadvantaged community identified in the Environmental Justice analysis. - Product/Outcome 2: Prepare audit report and share with NJTPA.
+TMAs are encouraged to organize, lead, and/or participate in audits organized by counties or other organizations. - o Product/Outcome 1: Conduct at least one (1) road safety audit. - o Product/Outcome 2: Prepare audit report.
+Draft and final report to be shared with NJTPA.